Diagnosis of liver cancer

 There are a lot of staging and prognostic assessment systems, but the most used and recommended by Spanish and European scientific societies is the BCLC staging system (Barcelona Clinic Liver Cancer) developed by the Hospital Clínic de Barcelona.

-The BCLC system identifies five broad stages of the disease:
+The BCLC system (Barcelona Clinic Liver Cancer) defines five main stages of liver cancer:

 Substantiated information by: